kangyul/Flask-Sign-Up-WebApp/README.md

 # Flask-Singup-WebApp

-This WebApp is a simple signup page developed by Python, Flask, and MySQL.
+This Web Application is a simple signup page developed by Python, Flask, and MySQL.
+The Web Application is formed with two pages: Main Page